 - Measure Vertical (3D only)—Click to draw a vertical line to measure height or the difference between two locations.
 Moving the pointer sideways widens a reference circle at the end of the line to assist identifying the top (or bottom) of the measurement.

-- Optionally set units for the feedback results and the measurement mode using the Options menu on the measure's overlay in the view.
+- Optionally set units for the results and the measurement mode.

-- Mode—Set the interactive measurement type for measuring line distances.
+- Mode—Click Mode to set the interactive measurement type for measuring line distances.
 Geodesic is the default.

-- Press Esc anytime during the sketch if you want to cancel a measure to start over, or click Clear Results to completely clear and reset the measurement results.
+- Click Clear Results to completely clear and reset the measurement results.

 The measurement mode drop-down list provides a selection of measurement modes you can use for distance measurements: Geodesic, Planar, Loxodromic, and Great Elliptic.